 Frequently Asked Questions by FACULTY about Academic and Classroom Behavior Misconduct Reporting

 Any member of the University community (faculty, staff, student, or community stakeholder) may file a complaint against any student for misconduct reasons.
 Complaints should be prepared in writing and directed to the Office of Student Conduct, which is responsible for the administration of the University student conduct system.
-All complaints should be submitted as soon as possible after the incident takes place, preferably within forty-eight (48) business hours.
+All complaints should be submitted as soon as possible after the incident takes place, preferably within two (2) University days.

 Complaints may be submitted online at http://www.uco.edu/conduct, hand-delivered, or faxed to (405) 974-3817.
-There is a specific complaint form dedicated to faculty which is entitled, the “Academic and Classroom Misconduct Report Form.”
-This form may be accessed under the “File a Complaint” tab and under the “Faculty” tab.
-In addition, the Director of Student Conduct may be reached in the Lillard Administration Building 211, (405) 974-2361 or firstname.lastname@example.org.
+There is a specific complaint form dedicated to faculty under the “File a Complaint” tab and under the “Faculty” tab.
+In addition, the Office of Student Conduct may be visited in the Lillard Administration Building, Rm.
+231, (405) 974-2361 or email@example.com.

 The Academic Misconduct Report form will be utilized as a form of documentation for the reporting faculty member, the Chair of the Department, the Dean of the College, and the Office of Student Conduct.
 The accused student has a right to review a copy of this report.